sookinoby/generative-models/README.md

     return data, target.reshape((-1,))
 ```

-### preparing the dataset for gluon RNN
+### Preparing the dataset for gluon RNN

-This is very similar to preparing the dataset for un Rolled RNN, expect for shape of input.
+This is very similar to preparing the dataset for Un-rolled RNN, expect for shape of input.
 The dataset should be ordered in the shape (number of example X batch_size).
 For example, let us consider the sample dataset below:
 ![Alt text](images/batch_reshape.png?raw=true "batch reshape")
 In the above image, the input sequence is converted to batch of size 3, and then into 2 separate input sequence of length 2.
-By transforming it this way, it is very easy to generate arbitrary length input sequence , say 5.
+By transforming it this way, it is very easy to generate arbitrary length input sequence, say 5.
 During our training, we use a input sequence length of 15.
 This is a hyperparameter and may require fine tuning for best output.

 ### Designing RNN in Gluon
 Next, we define a class which allows us to create two types of RNN namely GRU (Gated Recurrent Unit) and LSTM.
-GRU are simpler version of LSTM and perform as good as LSTM.
+GRU is a simpler version of LSTM, and also performs as good as LSTM.
 You can find a comparison study [here](https://arxiv.org/abs/1412.3555).
-Below is the python snippet
+Below is the Python snippet:

 ```python
 # Class to create model objects.